• Skip to primary navigation

 Cranberries contain a substance called anthocyanin, which is what gives them their red color.

-When cranberries are boiled, this substance is released into the water, making it a vibrant red color.
+When cranberries are boiled, this substance is released into the water, making it a bright red color.

-This makes boiled cranberries an excellent natural alternative to synthetic food colorings.
+This makes boiled cranberries an excellent natural alternative to synthetic food colorings; cranberry swap ideas for recipes lists other berry-forward options.

 And unlike some artificial colorings, boiled cranberries will not alter the flavor of your food.